fshowalter/franksmovielog.com-v1/content/reviews/0134-harry-potter-and-the-chamber-of-secrets-2002.md

 ---

 Engaging--albeit overlong--sequel to <span data-imdb-id="tt0241527">
 _Harry Potter and the Sorcerer's Stone_</span>.
 Harry, Ron, and Hermione race to uncover the culprit behind several petrifications at Hogwarts.
-I enjoyed the atmosphere and world-building, but longed for Spielberg.
-At a minimum, he would have coaxed a better performance from Radcliffe and toned down Grint's mugging.
+I enjoyed the atmosphere and world-building, but wished Columbus would have coaxed a better performance from Radcliffe and toned down Grint's mugging.